app-generator/docs-old/content/what-is/README.md

 ---
-description: 'Technical terms used by geeks, programmers, and hackers.'
+description: Technical terms used by geeks, and programmers.
 ---

 # What IS

- Something is missing? contact us on [Discord](https://discord.gg/fZC6hup) and suggest a topic.
+Something is missing?
+Contact us on [Discord](https://discord.gg/fZC6hup) and suggest a topic.

 * A terms
   * [Apache Server](apache.md)